kForth/vida_py/README.md

 ## Contributing

 Contributions are welcome!
-Please submit a pull request or open and issue to discuss changes or report bugs.
+Please submit a pull request or open an issue to discuss changes or report bugs.

 ## License